Stepping up your greens game?

 It's the perfect stand-in when you're looking for something less spicy than mustard greens but still want to keep that dish lively.

-Here’s the deal on swapping it in: use a one-to-one ratio.
+On swapping it in: use a one-to-one ratio.
 That means if your recipe says one cup of mustard greens, go for one cup of English spinach.

 It'll slip into soups, stir-fries, and even pasta like it was meant to be there.
 Just keep an eye on it when cooking; since it wilts quickly, it usually needs less time on the heat compared to mustard greens.